Marco Island is a beachfront town a half hour south Naples that was carved out of the mangroves of the Ten Thousand Islands during the ‘60s and ‘70s.

 Most visitors stick to their hotel resorts located on beautiful flat white sandy beaches overlooking the emerald Gulf waters.

-But Marco Island is in the middle of an area rich in nature where you can still find a slice of Old Florida.
+But there are other things to do in Marco Island, which is located in an area rich in nature where you can still find a slice of Old Florida.

-For visitors who want to get a taste of the authentic Florida or day trippers from Naples or points east, here are four ways to experience that other Florida beyond a Marco Island hotel pool.
+For visitors who want to get a taste of the authentic Florida or day trippers from Naples or points east, here are four things to do in Marco Island where you can experience that other Florida beyond the hotel pool.

 Wander a pristine barrier island at Tigertail Beach